GitHub Agentic Workflows

 Cost Management

 AI Credits (AIC) are the primary metric for monitoring and budgeting inference costs in gh-aw.
 One AIC equals $0.01 USD.
-AIC values are computed from actual provider pricing data and appear in gh aw logs, gh aw audit, and run footer messages.
+AIC values are computed from pricing data sourced from the models.dev catalog and appear in gh aw logs, gh aw audit, and run footer messages.

 AIC is shown in the gh aw logs output table under the AIC column, in audit reports alongside raw token counts, and as {ai_credits_suffix} in workflow footer templates.
 For structured output, each run under .runs[] includes an aic field and each episode under .episodes[] includes total_aic.